tcyfree/NAC/utils/outline.md

 ### **拟题：**
-**Development and Validation of Explainable Histomic Factors Derived From Tumor Microenvironment to Predict Pathologic Complete Response in Breast Cancer**
+**Development and Validation of Interpretable Histopathologic Factor Analysis Derived From Tumor Microenvironment to Predict Pathologic Complete Response in Triple-Negative Breast Cancer**

 ---